Open archaeology, open source?

 Our analysis of thematic tags highlights aspects of archaeological work that software developers are inclined to contribute to (Table 5).
 The most common themes are work that naturally benefits from advanced information processing afforded by computers, such as statistical analysis, sample calibration, geographical analysis, data management, and chronological modelling.
 Educational resources and practical guides are also well represented due to the web’s usefulness as a medium for sharing and communication.

 When we compare categories with thematic tags, we see the general domains that each kind of resource is designed to serve.
 We see that packages are fairly common across the board.
 Tags that are notable for having a higher proportion of standalone software include archaeogenetics, data management, 3D modelling, photogrammetry, drivers and IO, and simulations or agent based modelling.
-These tools may require greater access to system resources, or may require more complex user interfaces than are more complex than what R or Python IDEs (integrated development environments) tend to provide.
+These tools may require greater access to system resources, or may require more complex user interfaces than what R or Python IDEs (integrated development environments) tend to provide.

 Theme Total Packages and Libraries Standalone Software Scripts Lists and Datasets Other Documents